em-bst/graph-neural-networks/REPORT.md

 However, with the classical types of layers used in Graph Neural Networks that we will describe later, the layers do not take the actual adjacency matrix as input

 In summary, a Graph is a singular type of data that needs to be well understood to best adapt the analysis to the taks that is to be performed.
-Let us know see what are the types of GNN layers, and how they work.
+Let us now see what are the types of GNN layers, and how they work.

 #### *3b - Different types of GNN layers*